-Program income is gross income-earned by a recipient or subrecipient under a grant-directly generated by the grant-supported activity, or earned only because of the grant agreement during the grant period of performance.
+Program income is gross income-earned by a recipient or subrecipient under a grant-directly generated by the grant-supported activity or earned only because of the grant agreement during the grant period of performance.
 Program income includes, but is not limited to, income from fees for services performed; the sale of commodities or items fabricated under an award (this includes items sold at cost if the cost of producing the item was funded in whole or partially with grant funds); registration fees for conferences, etc.

-Source/Nature of Program Income Description of how you will reinvest the program income into the project to solely enhance the competitiveness of specialty crops Estimated Income Program Income Total
+Source/Nature of Program Income progra ription of how you will nm income into the pro nce the competitiveness crops ject to solely Estimated Income Program Income Total